xinyu605/apartment-assistant/README.md

 # Apartment Assistant

-An community management platform for managers and residents.
-With Apartment Assistant, it's convenient for manager to integrate residents information, mails collection and facility rental services.
+* A community management platform provided complete user flow and user friendly interface
+* The user could login as different roles from a manager to general residents to integrate trivial jobs of community management by access control
+* To realize intuitive user experiences, autofill form, animated popups, and input check has been taken care of
+* Put emphasis on data structure design to make it more accessible, like family member info

 ## Demo